sommerc/MN_V1_analysis/doc/pca_moving.md

 PCA_PLOT_N: 256
 ```

 The PCA transformation, estimated from `PCA_FIT_ON_N` randomly selected frames.
 We use the class `sklearn.decomposition.PCA` for obtaining the PC transformation.
-For `PCA_PLOT_N` randomly selected body-parts skeletons, we color-code each body-part skeleton with the value of its transformed $PC_0 \in [-5, +5]$ standard deviations.
+For `PCA_PLOT_N` randomly selected body-parts ske letons, we color-code each body-part skeleton with the value of its transformed $PC_0 \in [-5, +5]$ standard deviations.

 ### Moving episodes visualization
 In addition, moving episodes as defined in [basic locomotion](./locomotion.md#definition-of-moving-vs-not-moving-episodes) are visualized for a randomly selected time span of length given as `MOVING_PLOT_TIME_SPAN_MIN: 15`.